rachitnigam/rachitnigam.com/content/about.md

 and uses it to ensure that every well-typed program makes predictable performance trade-offs.
 {% end %}

-At MIT, I will lead the [Foundations of Languages and Machines (FLAME) lab][flame] where we will continue asking such questions and building new systems.
+At MIT, I direct the [Foundations of Languages and Machines (FLAME) lab][flame] where we continue asking such questions and building new systems.
-If these directions excite you, apply to MIT's PhD program and take a look at [information for prospective students][flame-prospective].
+If these directions excite you, take a look at [information for prospective students][flame-prospective].